brunourb/wildfly-10-domain-config/README.md

         curl http://domain-master:8080/domain/rest/message --data "message=Message saved in Master"

-If now we obtain again the message from slave we will receive the message "Message saved in Master"
+If now we obtain again the message from slavem we will receive the message "Message saved in Master"

         curl http://domain-slave1:8080/domain/rest/message